What does non-monotonically increasing dts mean in FFmpeg?

 Hi Komal,

 To understand this warning, we need to understand what are DTS and PTS values first.
-When a player or a software tries to decode and play the video, both audio and video streams have information about how fast and when you are supposed to play them inside of them.
+When a player or software tries to decode and play the video, both audio and video streams have information about how fast and when you are supposed to play them inside of them.
 Audio streams have a sample rate, and video streams have a frame-per-second value.
-However, if we simply synced the video by just counting frames and multiplying by frame rate, there is a chance that it will go out of sync with the audio.
+However, if we simply synced the video by counting frames and multiplying by frame rate, there is a chance that it will go out of sync with the audio.

 Decoding time stamps (DTS) and presentation time stamps (PTS) are two possible features of packets from the stream.